-- ENGL 203-3: Canadian Literature II, or
+- ENGL 203-3:Canadian Literature II, or

 - HIST 105-3:Contemporary Canada, or

 - HIST 210-3: A History of the First Nations of Canada

 - MATH 101-3: Calculus II or

-- MATH 131-3: College Mathematics II
+- MATH 181-3: Problem Solving in Foundational Mathematics

 Lab science (requires a minimum two-hour lab): choose from Astronomy, Biology, Chemistry, Physical Geography, Geology, or Physics (3 credits) (Note: Some university Education degree programs may not accept Astronomy and/or Physical Geography as lab science credits.
 Always consult with a college counsellor before choosing courses).